MicrosoftDocs/azure-dev-docs/articles/ansible/vm-configure.md

 ## 2. Create an SSH key pair

 1. Run the following command.
-When promped, specify the files to be created in the following directory: `/home/azureuser/.ssh/authorized_keys`.
+When prompted, specify the files to be created in the following directory: `/home/azureuser/.ssh/authorized_keys`.

     ```bash
     ssh-keygen -m PEM -t rsa -b 4096